Troubleshooting your paramotor

 Discussion

 The engine does not start?
 Overheats?
 Power output not as expected?
+Power fades at high throttle settings?
+Midrange rough?
 Hard to start?
 Dies when throttle is quickly applied?
 Does not idle?
 You have come to the right page and the one our students use.
 Modest mechanical skills are required, including patience.

-On the other hand, if you have reached a roadblock, do not have competent technical help where you live, or simply do not have the time, you may send us your entire paramotor and we can take care of it.
-If you wish to go this route, please carefully follow these directions.
+If you have reached a roadblock, do not have competent technical help where you live, your dealer couldn't help, or simply do not have the time, you may send us your entire paramotor and we can fix it.
+The downside is our students and operations come first and there may be a long wait before we can get to it.
+If you wish to go this route, please follow these directions.
+Off-season is always the best time to ship engines to us.
+During the flying season we may not be able to get to your equipment for weeks.

-The DIY tests below cover the (3) major and most common areas: A. fuel, B. ignition, and C. mechanical.
-All of these tests should be done because, often enough, there is more than one problem with a troublesome engine.
+The DIY tests below cover the (3) major areas: A. Fuel, B. Ignition, and C. Mechanical.
+The tests given in each section should be completed because, often enough, there is more than one problem.

-This web page can help pilots with modest mechanical skills to track down and repair a paramotor.
+This page can help track down and repair the more common problems with paramotors.
 It will ensure, for example, that the fuel system is in perfect order.
-But this does not address the quality of the gasoline which may be used or that all gasoline is subject to vapor lock.
-Motor fuel (MOGAS) quality varies widely from country to country, state to state, and from season to season, including the altitude of where it is used.
-So the same brand and grade of your gasoline can fizz at a lower or greater negative pressure.
+(However, this does not address the quality of the gasoline which may be used.)
+Motor fuel (MOGAS) quality varies widely from country to country, state to state, and from season to season.
+The higher the altitude, the more likely vapor lock will occur.
+The same brand and grade of the gasoline can fizz at a lesser or greater negative pressure, depending on the time of year.
 AVGAS has the strictest standards of all gasoline but it, too, can fizz if the negative pressure and temperature are great enough.

 When looking through this information pilots should also reference their respective engine specifications page for additional (and often critical) data for their motor.
 Even though these pages are specific for the listed motors, the information is largely the same for all two stroke paramotors, even the biggest ones.